Silkways/Investment-Overwatch/.ipynb_checkpoints/README-checkpoint.md

 We end up with a 100 clusters containing tens to thousands of companies.
 Clustering using Km does well to identify outliers which we notice in the clusters, but limits the interpretation possibilities of each cluster.

-    - We can assess how the clusters appear across features.
+    - We can assess how the clusters appear across features with 3D visualization.
 ![](visualizations/3D_cluster_KMeans.png)

+With the clusters we can link each company to a cluster and start gathering insight.

 ### Agglomerative Clustering (AGNES)

 Secondary modelling method used.
 AGNES clustering makes less assumptions than KMeans and allows us to have more visibility into the number of cluster threshold selection (at the expense of being more computationally expensive).

+We test the cophenetic corelation to identify the most appropriate linkage method in the dendogram representing the clustering sequence.
+Per the results below we select the 'average linkage' which uses an average inter-cluster distance measure.

+    - complete : 0.8631
+    - single : 0.9279
+    - ward : 0.4180
+    - average : 0.9825

 The Dendgrogram displays the clustering sequence.
 ![](visualizations/dendogram_avg_dist.png)

 Dendogram truncation based on average Euclidian distance to select the number of clusters.